nickoala/telepot/REFERENCE.md

 `namedtuple()` is just a convenience function. *Frankly, you can do without it.*

 <a id="telepot-helper"></a>
-## telepot.helper
+## `telepot.helper` module

+<a id="telepot-helper-Microphone"></a>
 ### `telepot.helper.Microphone`

-One `Microphone` broadcasts to many `Listener`s.
-Each listener has a queue.
-Microphone puts messages into the queues, listeners get from them.
-Adding a queue to a microphone essentially adds a listener to its audience.
+A `Microphone`, when the `send()` method is called, puts messages into each `Listener`'s message queue.

+Normally, you should not need to create this object, but obtain it using `SpeakerBot.mic`.

 **Microphone()**

 **add(queue)**

-Add a listener's queue.
+Add a listener's message queue.

 **remove(queue)**

-Remove a listener's queue.
+Remove a listener's message queue.

 **send(msg)**

-Broadcast to all listeners by putting `msg` to each queue.
+Puts `msg` into each listener's message queue.

+<a id="telepot-helper-Listener"></a>
 ### `telepot.helper.Listener`

-This class is supposed to be used inside a delegate to suspend execution and wait for a message with certain characteristics to appear.
-Most commonly, it is used within a `telepot.helper.ChatHandler` to suspend execution until a user's reply arrives.
+Used to suspend execution until a certain message appears.

+Normally, you should not need to create this object, but obtain it using `SpeakerBot.create_listener()` or access it with `ChatHandler.listener`.

 **Listener(microphone, queue)**

 **wait(\*\*kwargs)**

-Blocks until a "matched" message is encountered.
+Blocks until a "matched" message appears, and returns that message.

-`kwargs` is used to select parts of message to match against.
+**kwargs** is used to select parts of message to match against.
 It is best to illustrate with some examples.

 ```python
 # Blocks until a message whose `msg['chat']['id']` equals `12345678` appears